|

 but a ship captain knows

-she can be rough, a blind beauty,
+be rough, a blind beauty,

-a beastly trap when a violent wind
+and a beastly trap when a violent wind

 spits up a body from her cold currents.

-for centuries the natives caught leaping fish
+for centuries the natives sought her fish.

-and gathered with the gulls.
+gathered with the gulls.

-they rode her inconstant waves.
+rode her inconstant waves.

 today birds circle.